 This experiential course, for seasoned moderators, offers a training environment for students who seek to build more complex and non-traditional moderating styles through special tools and techniques.

-It is a three-day course that concentrates on teaching the philosophies behind interventions and “projective techniques as well as metaphorical techniques used in focus groups to access deeper data.
+It is a two-day course that concentrates on teaching the philosophies behind interventions and “projective techniques as well as metaphorical techniques used in focus groups to access deeper data.
 Additionally, this course provides experiential demonstrations of multiple techniques by trainer.

 Participants will receive written materials in a workbook to take home and use as a resource as well as a list of recommended readings to build a continuing knowledge base.